78th EWA National Seminar

 School segregation has received increased coverage over the last year, particularly around the 70th anniversary of the Brown v.
 Board of Education decision.
 What were some of the deep and innovative ways reporters covered this historic and still-pressing topic?
 Journalists share how they created robust packages about one of education’s most persistent civil rights issues, and explain why they chose their sources, formats and story angles.

 Federal executive orders target diversity, equity and inclusion programs and policies at colleges while more than 30 states considered – and in some cases passed – similar measures to restrict DEI in recent years.
-Some universities eliminated DEI positions and policies while others weighed whether and how to comply, or are resisting through legal challenges.
+Some universities eliminated DEI positions and policies while others weighed whether and how to comply, or they are resisting through legal challenges.
 Panelists discuss the current DEI legal landscape, the ways schools are responding, and how it’s affecting faculty and students.

 A spin-off from one of EWA’s popular session formats, this talk is designed for communicators and storytellers working within organizations.
 Participants hear from in-house communications professionals who led campaigns that drove engagement and impact through storytelling.
 They also detail what led to successful outcomes despite working within a challenging political environment.